pritanb/to-do-list/README.md

 https://to-do-list-pritanb.vercel.app/

 # Description
-A project I used to learn the basics of web development and deploy my first functioning application.
+A project I used to learn the basics of web development and deploy my first application.
-I wanted to build my to-do list so I would actually use it to keep up with tasks.
+I wanted to build myself a to-do list so I would actually use it to keep up with tasks.

 ## Frameworks/Libaries Used:
   - HTML